psyraxaus/Prosim2GSX/memory-bank/activeContext.md

      - Modified ServiceController to initialize the service
      - Implementation details available in to-do/modularization-implementation-phase3.2.md

-   - Next: Phase 3.3: GSXStateManager implementation
+   - Completed Phase 3.3: GSXStateManager implementation
-     - Will create IGSXStateManager interface and implementation
+     - Created IGSXStateManager interface and implementation
-     - Will extract state management logic from GsxController
+     - Extracted state management logic from GsxController
-     - Will add state transition methods and state query methods
+     - Added state transition methods and state query methods
-     - Will add event-based notification for state changes
+     - Added event-based notification for state changes
-     - Timeline: 3-4 days
-     - Confidence Score: 8/10
+     - Implemented validation for state transitions
+     - Updated GsxController to use the new service
+     - Modified ServiceController to initialize the service
+     - Implementation details available in to-do/modularization-implementation-phase3.3.md

-   - Planned: Phase 3.4: GSXServiceCoordinator implementation
+   - Next: Phase 3.4: GSXServiceCoordinator implementation
      - Will create IGSXServiceCoordinator interface and implementation
      - Will extract service coordination logic from GsxController
      - Will add methods for running various GSX services (boarding, refueling, etc.)